 About Rabbi Nover

-Rabbi Nover is passionate about Jewish Education, and focuses on making Judaism relevant to his students.
+Rabbi Nover joined Beth El in 2019, and is the Assistant Rabbi and Education Director.
+He is our main service leader and runs our Pre-K – 10th religious education programs.
+Passionate about Jewish Education, he focuses on making Judaism relevant to his students.
 He lives by the saying “there are seventy interpretations to every verse in the Torah,” and loves to bring unconventional ideas to the discussion.
-Whether that’s looking at the physics of David’s sling, or looking at Zombies and Judaism, Rabbi Nover tries to find a way to make Judaism matter to his students.
+Whether that’s looking at the physics of David’s sling or looking at Zombies and Judaism, Rabbi Nover tries to find a way to make Judaism matter to his students.

 Rabbi Nover met his wife Heather in the Sukkah of his Hillel Rabbi.
-Their toddler, Jane, loves to “be rabbi with Rabbi Daddy.”
+Their daughter Jane, attends Abrams Hebrew Academy in Yardley, and loves to “be rabbi with Rabbi Daddy.”